seppo0010/pcitrw/01-03-asymmetric-encryption.md

 inside of it, to which they own the key.
 The recipient can then answer privately using this second coffer.

-#### Properties
+#### Definition

-With this system, anyone can send letters privately to anyone that has a coffer in the post office, or if they can somehow receive a coffer once.
+Using asymmetric encryption anyone can send letters privately to anyone that has a coffer in the post office, or if they can somehow receive a coffer once.